China - Asia

 • Keep evenings flexible

-Food becomes much more useful once it is tied to the route: use named stops like Qiao Xiang Yuan and Green Lake tea and coffee layer only when they already fit the district, instead of rebuilding the whole day around one meal.
+Food becomes much more useful once it is tied to the route: use named stops like Ai Ruo Chun Yunnan Cuisine (Jinbi Park branch) and Salvador's Coffee House only when they already fit the district, instead of rebuilding the whole day around one meal.

 A better city day usually means one lighter stop, one stronger meal, and one area where food helps the route breathe rather than slows it down.